 Up to 50 percent of depression is caused by an undiagnosed thyroid condition, according to the American Thyroid Association.
 “Your thyroid helps serotonin, dopamine, and epinephrine function,” explains Dr. Shames, “so when your thyroid slows, so does production of these feel-good brain chemicals.”

-Easy Rx: To ward off blue moods, he suggests taking 100 to 300 mg. of rosemary extract daily.
+Easy Rx: To ward off blue moods, he suggests taking 100 to 300 milligrams of rosemary extract daily (Buy on Amazon, $17.20).
 Rosemary’s carnosic acid is an essential factor in thyroid metabolism.
 Plus, the herb’s rosmarinic acid improves the brain’s ability to produce mood-lifting dopamine and serotonin.

 Fresh rosemary isn’t as concentrated as the extract, so taking as supplement is the best way to get the benefits, says Dr. Shames.
-And since carnosic acid works synergistically with vitamin, he also suggests taking 1,000 IU to 2,000 IU of D a day for best results.
+And since carnosic acid works synergistically with vitamin D, he also suggests taking 1,000 IU to 2,000 IU of D a day for best results.

 Sneaky Symptom: Sugar Cravings